 Welcome back to the blog and checking out this week’s tip.
 We’re on Week #21 where we’ll be talking about Digital Patterns.
 A few weeks back when we talked about Key Fluency, one of our friends (Karel) left a comment about how we can use digital patterns to help get a better understanding of various key areas and scales.
 So this week, I wanted to talk about how we can use Digital Patterns to creatively target notes.
 For those that have purchased my book, Targeting: Improvisation With Purpose, this topic is discussed in Chapter 3.
-If you’d like to check out the book, you can go to the link on the right of the page or by going to Jason Klobnak Music.
+If you’d like to check out the book, you can go to Jason Klobnak Music.

 A few weeks back we talked about pentatonic scales and some of the various uses we can get from them (and how they’re additional tools to target a note).
 Digital patterns are similar to pentatonic scales because they are mathematical in structure and remain constant for that pattern.
 Digital patterns can be based on any scale type and can be used for many different tonalities (major, minor, diminished, etc).
 For example, the digital pattern below is based off of the root, 2nd, 3rd and 5th major scale degrees.

 The example above is one note short of being a pentatonic scale (shown below), which is why they are so closely related.

 Digital patterns, which can be used to define a harmony, can also be used as a tool or vehicle to connect musical ideas in your improvisation.
 Since I’m a big proponent of targeting, let’s look at how we can use a few of the above digital patterns to target the note “C.” The examples below do not have any stated harmony above them as they can be used in a multiple of harmonic settings.